![[GoMLX Mascot]](gomlx_gopher2.jpg)

 }

-// counter.Value() will first transfer the counter value locally, and then convert to a Go value.
+// Again counter.String() (called implicitly by fmt.Printf) will first transfer the counter value locally, and then convert to a Go value.

 Note:

-• When we print the final result in counter.Value() again the data is transferred locally.
+- When we print the final result in

 There are several ways to create tensors, the most common:

-Errors in the manipulation of Tensors (e.g. invalid values) are also reported back with exception thrown with panic, with full stack-traces, just as with the graph package described in the previous package.
+Errors in the manipulation of Tensors (e.g. invalid values) are also reported back with exception thrown with panic, with full stack-traces -- they only happen due to invalid inputs (nil values, wrong data types, etc.).
 The errors can easily be caught (with recover() or with exceptions.TryCatch helper) when needed.

 Gradients¶

-Another important functionality required to train machine learning models based on gradient descent is calculating the gradients of some value being optimized with respect to some variable / quantity.
+An important functionality required to train machine learning models based on gradient descent is calculating the gradients of some value (loss) being optimized with respect to some variable / quantity.

-GoMLX does this statically, during graph building time.
+GoMLX does this symbolically, during graph building time.
 It adds to the graph the computation for the gradient.

 Example: let's calculate the gradient of the function $f(x, y) = x^2 + xy$ for a few values of $x$ and $y$.
 Algebraically we have: